Transia-RnD/thehub/amendments/xls20/README.md

 The container is configured to serve a public http websocket at port `80` and the local _rpc admin service_ in the container at port `5005`.
 Other ports (443, 6006, 51235) can be mapped but should be enabled in the config first.

-This container is running on `ubuntu:kinetic`.
+This container is running on `ubuntu:latest`.

 ## How to run